Yaxcess/DOMods/README.md

+Only Android.
+Default compatibility for every mod: ARM64_v8.
+If the mod is compatible with any other architecture I will mention it in the release description.

 # -------Installation-------

 To install any of my mods you need any file explorer.
 You can use EX Explorer, Google Files, whatever..